RD-250: Possible technological transfer to North Korea

-Several experts think that technology from the RD-250 engine could have been transferred to North Korea from Ukraine.
+Several experts think that technology from the RD-250 engine could have been transferred to North Korea from Russia.
 This transfer would explain the rapid progress of North Korea in the development of two new missiles: the intermediate-range Hwasong-12 and the intercontinental ballistic missile (ICBM), Hwasong-14.
 Due to complexity of the technology involved in this type of engine, modifications or reverse engineering seem difficult to achieve.
 Thus it is believable that complete hardware could have been bought on black market and directly shipped to North Korea, by Russia or Ukraine.
-Conversely, there is analysis suggesting an alternative mechanism for North Korea to receive R-36 missile engines, or an entire missile, from USSR or Russia.
+Conversely, there is analysis (made by two Ukrainian authors) suggesting an alternative mechanism for North Korea to receive R-36 missile engines, or an entire missile, from USSR or Russia.